 The research focus of this REU Site is Computer Systems Research (CSR), which broadly concentrates on the design and development of hardware and software necessary to create platforms that meet users’ computing requirements.
 In NSF, CSR has its own cluster under CISE’s CNS division, and its scope is broadly defined as embedded and multicore systems and accelerators; mobile and extensible distributed systems; cloud and data-intensive processing systems; and memory, storage, and file systems.
 Aligned with NSF’s definition, the main research pillars of our CSR focus are Operating Systems; Parallel and Distributed Systems; Embedded Systems; Mobile Systems; and Computer Architecture.
 Therefore, our research projects include a broad range of topics, spanning from processor architecture to storage systems, and from the small-scale mobile and edge devices to the exascale data centers.
 Nevertheless, all the research projects in this REU site share the common computing systems theme, enabling students to understand each other’s work and broaden their perspectives of different computer systems.
 Within this CSR scope, our site’s general research goals are to advance energy efficiency, time predictability, performance, as well as security & privacy, scalability, and sustainability of computer systems.

-IN SUMMER 2021, ALL ACTIVITIES WILL BE ONLINE DUE TO THE IMPACT OF THE OMICRON VARIANT OF COVID-19!
+IN SUMMER 2022, ALL ACTIVITIES WILL BE ONLINE DUE TO THE IMPACT OF THE OMICRON VARIANT OF COVID-19!

 Students check in electronically.

 May 23 – May 27, 2022 (Week 2)